With key deals, Uganda's nascent oil sector nears maturity - WTMJ

 Associated Press

-KAMPALA, Uganda (AP) — Uganda, Tanzania and French oil company Total are set to sign agreements Sunday on building a heated pipeline to carry crude oil from western Uganda to the Indian Ocean coast.
-Construction of the pipeline, which would be the world’s longest at 897-miles, is expected to begin this year.
+KAMPALA, Uganda (AP) — Uganda, Tanzania and French oil company Total signed agreements Sunday on building a heated pipeline to carry crude oil from western Uganda to the Indian Ocean coast.
+Construction of the pipeline, which would be the world’s longest at 897 miles, is expected to begin this year.

+Tanzania’s new leader, President Samia Suluhu Hassan, was in Uganda to witness the signing of the documents, perhaps her most important executive action since her inauguration last month.

 Critics also say the rights of local residents are at risk and that the pipeline, which would cross rivers and farmland, will damage fragile ecosystems.
 The project could cost more than 12,000 families their land rights, the Paris-based International Federation for Human Rights recently charged.